danielendeg/nugetpackageupdate/specs/DICOM/DICOMCast/Dicom-cast failures and retry.md

 **v1 retry policy**
 (or lack there of)

-After review, it was determined that in v1 for these errors we will not implement a retry policy due to unkowns regarding when the items will be ready to retry.
+After review, it was determined that in v1 for these errors we will not implement a retry policy due to unknowns regarding when the items will be ready to retry.

 For intransient errors that are thrown we will catch them so that we can continue to process change feed entries.
 We will store failed change feed entries into a table in Azure Table Storage so that the user can find entries that we failed to process.